ikpehlivan/SharpHound-detection/README.md

 •	Client side (target machine) :
-o	Multiple connections to LDAP(S) and SMB  (ports 445, 389, 636)
+    1. Multiple connections to LDAP(S) and SMB  (ports 445, 389, 636)
-o	Multiple application name used “lsass” and “srvsvc”
+    2. Multiple application name used “lsass” and “srvsvc”

 I have implemented the filters in QRadar and this is the result I got :
 •	With Duration of 62 ms and 129 total results the filter has shown us the right result we want in the target log sources.